nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 pip install -r ./process/requirements.txt python ./process/setup.py develop
 ```
-Also download and unzip the necessary dataset and place them under `./data/` folder
+Also download and unzip the necessary dataset and place them under `./data/` folder<br/>.
 There are two major steps to reproduce this project

 1. Data preparation